 In support of PCS / TMDLs with info provided on nutrient loading and removal rates.
 Simplification of the reporting process.
-If data is made available to all who need it, less time may need to be spent generating reports.
+If data is made available to all who need it, less time may need to be spent generating reports

-Hardware and Software

-Comfortable with MS Access: Yes IT Staff: No

-Comfortable wth GIS Software: Yes IT Staff Size: N/A
+Comfortable with MS Access: Yes IT Staff: No Comfortable with GIS Software: Yes IT Staff Size: N/A

 Current Software: MS Access